Most uncomfortable symptoms can easily be treated—if you speak up.

 While most of the time bad breath is caused by bacteria in the mouth, it can also be a sign of a systemic gastrointestinal issue like gastroesophageal reflux disease (GERD), or acid reflux, Dr. Messina says.
 The bottom line: “Bad breath is definitely something we don’t want to just ignore.”

 “A lot of times hyperhidrosis involves sweating so much, especially on your face and scalp, that you’re dripping from your head,” says Malcolm Brock, M.D., medical director of the Johns Hopkins Center for Sweat Disorders in Baltimore.
-“People are constantly asking, ‘Are you OK?’ and you’re sometimes soaking through, or ruining, clothes,” he says.
+“People are constantly asking, ‘Are you okay?’ and you’re sometimes soaking through, or ruining, clothes,” he says.

 Bladder leaks come in a few varieties: the “sneeze-and-oops” leaks caused by increased pressure on the urethra (stress incontinence), the “gotta-go” urgency that leaves you frantically looking for a bathroom (overactive bladder), or a combo of the two (mixed incontinence).